FROM

 Am I going to die?
 The question has crossed my

 mind so many times.
-My children seemed to be acting different.
+My children seemed to be acting differently.
 They want to

 relish every moment that I was with them.

-We arrived late from a dinner.
+We arrived late from dinner.
 My wife sprained

-her ankle when she missed step an elevation at Kenny Roger’s.
+her ankle when she missed a step on an elevation at Kenny Rogers.
 She cannot climb

-the stair to the second floor but my children insisted that we watch a video
+the stairs to the second floor, but my children insisted that we watch a movie together.

 rest?”
 I overheard Naira asking